analyticalworkflows/TeachingMaterials/admin/README.md

 Project structure took ~65 minutes!
 (I talked too much).
 Hence Intro2Git was rushed.
 Everyone using either RStudio or SourceTree, hence showed cloning in both (but rushed).
 Didn't leave enough time to talk about Git workflow, or about how to write "informative" commit messages.
+Spend more time on data (incl. private repo within public repo).
+See also Hart et al. 2016.

 ### Project presentations
 #### _2020Fall_